What is Gazumping and How to Avoid it?

 How can I avoid being gazumped?

-Buyers and sellers’ solicitors often discourage their clients from contacting each other, but there’s no harm in exchanging email addresses or sending a quick thank you card!
-Just note though that your lawyer can’t communicate with the seller, and vice versa, so just stick to direct contact with the seller, not their lawyer!
+Buyers and sellers’ solicitors often discourage their clients from contacting each other, but there’s no harm in exchanging email addresses or sending a quick thank-you card!
+Just note, though, that your lawyer can’t communicate with the seller, and vice versa, so just stick to direct contact with the seller, not their lawyer!

 Lastly, be prepared to move quickly.
 Like we’ve said before, you’re more like you get gazumped if you’re moving too slowly through the legal process.
 Make sure you have your mortgage in principle ready to go and a conveyancer lined up.
 After that, you should focus on getting contracts exchanged as soon as possible.
 Muve recommends using its Fast service for a rapid exchange to mitigate the risk of gazumping.